projectboli/Project_Boli_Dataset/README.md

 # Project Boli Dataset

-**Project Boli** is a multimodal dataset developed to support research into the characteristics, dynamics, and impact of stuttering.
+**Project Boli** is a multilingual dataset developed to support research into the characteristics and impact of stuttering.
 It contains synchronized audio, text, and metadata collected from individuals who stutter.
 The dataset is intended for use by researchers, clinicians, and speech-language professionals.

 ---